-15 best feel good movies to stream
+15 best feel-good movies to stream

 This update of the Goldie Hawn-Kurt Russell classic stars Anna Faris and Eugenio Derbez.
 Faris and Derbez play Kate and Leo.
 She’s a struggling single mother and he’s a wealthy playboy.
 When Leo suffers a head injury that gives him amnesia, Kate uses it to her advantage.

 2) The Emperor’s New Groove (Disney+)

 We’re not being facetious when we say this is one of our favorite David Spade performances.
 His brand of bone-dry sarcasm normally grates (for me at least).
 This time, he makes Emperor Kuzco believably entitled but doesn’t take it so far that you just hate the character.
 Spade is a worthy yin to John Goodman’s yang as gentle giant Pacha.

-3) Fighting With My Family (Hulu, Amazon Prime)
+3) Fighting With My Family (Amazon Prime)

 Midsommar and Little Women brought a lot of people aboard the Florence Pugh bandwagon, and Fighting with My Family is another showcase for the actress.
 Pugh plays Saraya Knight, an English wrestler who chased her dream to the U.S., where she starred in the WWE.

-5) Yesterday (HBO Go)
+5) Yesterday (Amazon Prime)

 When the modern world gets its first taste of the iconic songs, Jack experiences his own Beatlemania.
 Yesterday is more of a loving tribute than hagiography, a celebration of the music that has meant so much to the world and helps us connect to each other.
 If you’re in the mood for something that will put a smile on your face, Yesterday hits the right notes. —E.S.

-6) Ant-Man and the Wasp (Netflix)
+6) Ant-Man and the Wasp (Amazon Prime, Disney+,)

 Ant-Man and the Wasp had the impossible task of following Avengers: Infinity War, and it wisely chose to do its own thing instead of trying to one-up Thanos.
 Hope van Dyne (Evangeline Lilly) and Hank Pym (Michael Douglas) have been on the run from the FBI since the events of Captain America: Civil War.
 They built a tunnel to get into the Quantum Realm, so they can rescue trapped Janet van Dyne (Michelle Pfeiffer).
 But they need a missing piece of the puzzle from Scott Lang (Paul Rudd), who’s three days away from the end of his house-arrest sentence.

-7) Hitch (Amazon Prime, free with ads)
+7) Hitch (Amazon Prime)

 When dating coach Alex Hitchens (Will Smith) takes on a new client, Albert (Kevin James), everything he’s preached in his career is challenged.
-Hitchens tries to teach Albert the tricks and tips to woo the famous Allegra Cole (Amber Valleta).
+Hitchens tries to teach Albert the tricks and tips to woo the famous Allegra Cole (Amber Valletta).
 But it starts to cause issues in his own dating life when his love interest (Eva Mendes) finds out.
-The motto of this hilarious feel good movie on Amazon Prime is to just be yourself; it’s more attractive than the cliché status quo. —Audra Schroeder
+The motto of this hilarious feel-good movie on Amazon Prime is to just be yourself; it’s more attractive than the cliché status quo. —Audra Schroeder

 - The best documentaries on Amazon Prime